Everything you need to know about the Lourdes UCI Downhill MTB World Cup

 The riders are ready, the tracks are prepped and we’re ready for another epic season of downhill racing.

 The first race of a new season is almost impossible to predict as there is always uncertainty over who's coming in hot after a long off-season.
 Of course, the usual suspects will be up there challenging for the win.
 So for the men – Loïc Bruni, Loris Vergier, Danny Hart and Greg Minnaar.
-Other fancied names in the mix include Thibaut Dapréla, who at just 20 years old had a stellar 2021 season, finishing second in the overall men's title race.
+Other fancied names in the mix include Finn Iles, who's had a lot of success in Lourdes over his brief downhill career -- earning two wins in two races as a Junior.

 Being a home race for the French there's also other French athletes to consider – Amaury Pierron and Benoit Coulanges – should not be discounted.
 Pierron has a World Cup race win record that should be respected, while Coulanges showed in the 2021 season that he could match the pace of the very best.